wb666greene/AI-Person-Detector/README.md

    **Update 6DEC20: The apt installation of OpenVINO release 2020.3 tested with Ubuntu-Mate 16.04 on an Atomic Pi (Atom Z8550) the h.264/h.265 decoding issue seems solved, its OpenCV version 4.3.0-openvino-2020.3 Also note that R2020.3 is the last release that supports the original NCS, R2020.4 and beyond only support the NCS2**

+   **Update 30DEC20: OpenVINO R2021.1 supports Ubuntu 20.04, but drops support for the original NCS.
+AI_dev.py has been modified to automatically use the IR10 model instead of the original IR5 model I used initially depending on OpenVINO version.**
+   I also added GPU support (DNN_TARGET_OPENCL_FP16) and added results comparing NCS2, GPU and CPU on an i7-8750H ASUS Fx-705gm to the performance section at the end.

 #
 #### Setup the Coral TPU: https://coral.ai/docs/accelerator/get-started/